Oncade/AstroHauler/Documents/Step1.md

 ## Conclusion

 This implementation plan provides a roadmap for developing Phase 1 of AstroHauler.
-Weeks 1 and 2 tasks are complete, establishing the project structure, core objects, keyboard controls, basic UI, and the initial salvage collection loop. **The tether system has been updated to use a key press ('t') for activation/deactivation, targeting the nearest salvage within a configurable range, which is now visually indicated.** The next step (Week 3 focus) involves refining the game flow between scenes and hooking up the React UI to display game state information like the score (partially done).
-Week 4 focuses on polishing and testing.
+Weeks 1 and 2 tasks are complete, establishing the project structure, core objects, keyboard controls, basic UI, and the initial salvage collection loop. **The tether system has been updated to use a key press ('t') for activation/deactivation, targeting the nearest salvage within a configurable range, which is now visually indicated.**

+**Week 3 updates include:**
+1. Implementing zero-drag space physics for proper momentum preservation when tether is disconnected
+2. Adding enhanced visual feedback for the tether with stretch indicators and salvage highlighting
+3. Implementing touch controls with a virtual joystick and tether button
+4. Ensuring player and salvage maintain their velocity when the tether is disconnected

+The next step (Week 4) focuses on polishing and testing the game mechanics, refining the physics feel, and optimizing performance across different devices.